The current version of broot works on linux, mac and windows (win 10+).

 Note

 Windows users: broot may need additional rights at first use in order to write its configuration file.
-Some users on Windows also report problems with the colon.
-Remember that a space can be used instead of a colon.
-You should also use the new PowerShell terminal and not the old cmd.exe which isn't supported.
+Some users on Windows also report problems with the colon; remember that a space can be used instead of a colon.
+You should also use a modern terminal, for example the new Microsoft one

 Binaries are made available at every release in download.

-You may download previous releases on GitHub releases.
+All releases are also available on GitHub releases.

 When you download executable files, you'll have to ensure the shell can find them.
-An easy solution on linux is for example to put them in /usr/local/bin
+An easy solution on linux is for example to put them in /usr/local/bin.
+You may also have to set them executable using chmod +x broot.

 From crates.io